JakubIllner/jakubillner.github.io/_posts/2024-01-19-data-sharing-automation.markdown

 ---
-title: Automate Publishing of Delta Shares with Autonomous Database
+title: Automate Publishing of Data Shares from Autonomous Database
-description: How to automate publishing of Delta Shares from Oracle Autonomous Database
+description: How to automate publishing of Data Shares from Oracle Autonomous Database
 tags:
 - Delta Sharing
 - Oracle Autonomous Database